plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 only effective way to support AS923 is to utilise 16 channel gateways, dual 8 channel gateways or allow investor/operators in densely populated areas to voluntarily operate on AS923 in line with the Helium IOT POC roadmap goal of reducing congestion.

-AU915 is better suited to the Australian environment / use cases due to the availability of higher power sensors and will allow for roaming on TTN and ThingsIX networks.
-These are likely to bring greater benefits than a single commercial operator who has limited use cases and provides their own coverage in areas they are utilising sensors.
-This also allows gateway operators who will move over to alternative networks (such as ThingsIX) the potential to dual purpose their gateways and sensors rather than to lose them from the Helium network completely.
+AU915 is better suited to the Australian environment / use cases due to
+1. The availability of higher power sensors
+2. The ability to allow for roaming on TTN and ThingsIX networks.
+3. The higher likelihood of roaming opportunities and partnerships are likely to bring greater benefits than a single commercial operator who has limited use cases and provides their own coverage in areas they are utilising sensors.
+4. AU915 also allows gateway operators who will move over to alternative networks (such as ThingsIX) the potential to dual purpose their gateways and sensors rather than to lose them from the Helium network completely.
 Operators in other parts of the world currently have and are utilising this option.

 ## Stakeholders

-Australia has a vibrant communtiy of members dedicated to furthering LORAWAN in this region.
-We have several channels of communication avaialable, including the official Helium discord and the LoRawan Australia discords.
-The community also run numerous facebook groups for all of the major regions in Australia.
+1. Australian IOT users.
+2. Potential Roaming partners

-NNNCo currently utilise the AS923 channel plan in Australia however there has been no increase in data usage since the changes (in fact there has been a significant decrease) so it is unlikely that they are utilising any roaming.
+  -NNNCo currently utilise the AS923 channel plan in Australia however there has been no increase in data usage since the changes (in fact there has been a significant decrease) so it is unlikely that they are utilising any roaming.
+  -TTN, Things IX and any future networks.
+All of these networks and some that are still in early stages run on the AU915 frequency plans.

 Voting will be 1 vote per hotspot asserted in the Australian continent.

 ## Detailed Explanation

+Technical arguments tend to go nowhere in regards to the AU915/AS923, experts point out many advantages and drawbacks in both plans.
+The biggest technical drawback of AS923 which affects Australia though is the default power level and lack of availability of higher powered sensors.

+The primary argument is economical based on the following points-
+1. Based on the ETL data below we can see a significant decrease in data usage in Australia compared to the rest of the world as a result of the move to AS923 (Dual Plan)
+2. Australia has a vibrant community of dedicated LORAWAN enthisasts who were advocating for Helium and actively building the network.
+Since the change many we have heard from many of the largest builders and evangalists who have left and become dissilusioned with Helium.
+3. Businesses are moving their deployments away from Helium due to the issues supporting AS923 to other AU915 options.
+See below for some business impact statements we have received.
+4. Australia is in a unique position in that it has two valid choices fully supported by the Lora Alliance.
+Allowing the Australian community the opportunity to decide on their future will restore a lot of faith in the Helium ecosystem that has been lost over the past six months.

 The proposed change is extremely simple in that it is reverting to a known working configuration (AU915) utilising a LORA Alliance approved frequency plan at up to 30 dBm EIRP which is within the permitted range for Australia.